liushoukai/node-hashes/README.md

 [![Code Climate][codeclimate-image]][codeclimate-url]

-> Some of the more common uses of hash functions.
+> Some of the more common uses of hash functions

 ## Hash Function Algorithms